techidaily/site-win11-tips/source/_posts/fixing-non-installed-optional-windows-functions-a-7-step-guide.md

  This will start the DISM tool and begin scanning your system for any corrupt or missing files.
 If it finds any issues with your computer, it will automatically repair them.

  Once the process is complete, you can restart your computer and try installing the optional feature again.
-If DISM does not work or throws an error code, make sure to go through the[DISM not working fixes](https://www.makeuseof.com/windows-11-dism-error-2-fix/) .
+If DISM does not work or throws an error code, make sure to go through the [DISM not working fixes](https://www.makeuseof.com/windows-11-dism-error-2-fix/) .

 ## 2\.
 Run the System File Checker or SFC Utility